yohanvalencia/lakekeeper/docs/docs/storage.md

 #### Azure System Identity

+!!! warning
+    Enabling Azure system identities allows Lakekeeper to access any storage location that the managed identity has permissions for.
+To minimize security risks, ensure the managed identity is restricted to only the necessary resources.
+Additionally, limit Warehouse creation permission in Lakekeeper to users who are authorized to access all locations that the system identity can access.

 Azure system identities can be used to authenticate Lakekeeper to ADLS Gen 2, without specifying credentials explicitly on Warehouse creation.
 This feature is disabled by default and must be explicitly enabled system-wide by setting the following environment variable:

 ```bash